-A part of sticking with your routine is not forgetting to carve out time in your plans for walks, as keeping your puppy happy and well be behaved in the midst of the excitement is dependent upon her getting enough physical and mental exercise.
+And sticking with your routine means remembering to carve out time in your plans for walks, as keeping your puppy happy and well behaved in the midst of the excitement is dependent upon them getting enough physical and mental exercise.

 “Tired puppies are always good puppies, so a good game of tug or a romp in the park before your cocktail party will do a world of good,” Westcott says.

 Though it is difficult to do, try to keep your puppy away from the front door when guests come and go, and always be prepared with dog treats to reward appropriate greeting behavior, like sitting down before saying hello to guests.

 “Door manners and polite greetings are all important,” Westcott says.
 “That way when guests visit, the puppy will have practiced polite door manners and will not jump on them.”

 This will help keep your puppy safe, too.
 People coming and going is an easy time for a puppy to bolt out a door and get lost or hurt, so make sure your puppy is microchipped and always wearing updated tags.
 In addition, try to give them extra potty breaks throughout the course of the evening to help limit any accidents.

 Christmas is a fun time to connect with friends and family, but no one enjoys being bombarded by an out-of-control adolescent dog.
 Teaching your puppy to positively and appropriately engage with guests will make time spent together more enjoyable.

 Westcott recommends practicing impulse control and appropriate interactions with people.
 This means rewarding your puppy for behaviors that you do want, like sitting when greeting guests, going to her bed when the doorbell rings, or napping in a crate with a safe chew during Christmas Eve dinner.